asargin-dev/gogeo-reactive-web-app/README.md

 It gathers some specific user informations.

-Then renew browser for each specific choice.
+Then renew browser for each specific choice by rendering html templates inside.